 National Wine Tourism Strategy will help realise potential of wine and food tourism

-by Destinate News on 07.11.2016
+by 07.11.2016

-“This is the start of a new journey.
+on“This is the start of a new journey.
 The strategy is being developed as a dynamic industry framework and practical plan.
 Our immediate priorities are to get buy-in from role players and to finalise the implementation plan with input from and alignment with government,” says Destinate’s Mariette du Toit-Helmbold, who was commissioned to develop an industry-led wine tourism plan, as part of the Wine Industry Strategic Exercise (WISE), an initiative that was introduced to promote a robust, adaptable and competitive industry.

 Minister Derek Hanekom, Minister of Tourism, said: “We support the development of a wine tourism strategy that will see the industry unite behind a common vision, brand and aligned plan to take wine tourism forward.
 We look forward to working with the industry to help realise the enormous potential wine tourism has in contributing to our country’s overall tourism growth.”